Home

 Funding

-CRiSDA is funded by the ‘Klima- und Energiefonds’ within the context of ‘Austrian Climate Research Program’.
+CRiSDA was funded by the ‘Klima- und Energiefonds’ within the context of ‘Austrian Climate Research Program’ from 01.10.2022 - 28.02.2025.